-The FG signal is generated in the TDA5141 by using the zero-crossing of the motor EMF from the three motor windings.
+The FG signal is generated in the TDA5143T by using the zero-crossing of the motor EMF from the three motor windings.
 Every zero-crossing in a (star connected) motor winding is used to toggle the FG output signal.
 The FG frequency is therefore half the commutation frequency.
-All transitions indicate the detection of a zero-crossing (except for PG).
-The negative-going edges are called FG pulses because they generate an interrupt in a controlling microcontroller.
+All transitions indicate the detection of a zero-crossing.

-The accuracy of the FG output signal (jitter) is very good.
-This accuracy depends on the symmetry of the motor's electromagnetic construction, which also effects the satisfactory functioning of the motor itself.
+The accuracy of the FG output signal depends on the symmetry of the motor's electromagnetic construction, which also effects the satisfactory functioning of the motor itself.

-Example: A 3-phase motor with 6 magnetic pole-pairs at 1500 rpm and with a full-wave drive has a commutation frequency of $25 \times 6 \times 6 = 900$ Hz, and generates a tacho signal of 450 Hz.
+Example: a 3-phase motor with 6 magnetic pole-pairs at 1500 rpm and with a full-wave drive has a commutation frequency of $25 \times 6 \times 6 = 900$ Hz, and generates a tacho signal of 450 Hz.